 In nature mollies are nearly exclusively plant and algae eaters, so they must be fed lots of spirulina, even boiled spinach finely chopped, to remain healthy.
 If your tank lacks algae, you must provide “spirulina” flakes, special commercial Mollie food, or small amounts of chopped boiled spinach.
 They enjoy eating algae growth in the aquarium, and will graze endlessly on it, looking for choice patches to nibble.

-Sail fin Mollies are available in several color varieties.
-Although these fish breed readily, young raised in tanks rarely develop the “sail fin” and in fact only reach about 3-31/2 inches in length.
-But raised in a back yard pond, astounding, jeweled sail fins will appear at about 4 months.
+Sailfin Mollies are available in several color varieties.
+Although these fish breed readily, young raised in tanks may only develop the “sail fin” in a large enough aquarium.
+They may also be slightly smaller reaching only 3.5 inches in length.
+But raised in a back yard pond, astounding, jeweled sail fins will appear at about 5 months.

 In most live-bearers, the pregnant mother swells unmistakably and also presents the well-known “gravid spot” which is a dark spot near the base of the anal fin caused by the stretching of the peritoneal wall.
 The female has a normal-shaped anal fin.